londiwe-star/project_consolidation/README.md

 **Important Security Notes:**
 - Never commit the `.env` file to version control
 - Generate a secure `SECRET_KEY` using: `python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`
-- For Gmail, use an App Password instead of your regular password
 - The `.env` file is already excluded in `.gitignore`
+- SQLite is used by default - no database installation needed!

-### Step 6: Run Database Migrations
+### Step 5: Run Database Migrations

 **This step is critical!** You must run migrations before starting the server: